 This excerpt and the earlier one from the interview with the School Council Head project the conventional image of the parent as 'helper.'
-But, of course, the parents have been clamouring for a role which extends beyond that of 'helper."
-The excerpts from the interviews with parents indicate that the project is likely to remain meaningful to them as long as they continue to perceive their voice for change in the school as not simply being heard but as yielding concrete results, albeit gradually.
-Parental involvement entails more than being simply an adjunct,[31] helping with outings or with the children's homework.
+But, of course, the parents have been clamouring for a role that extends beyond that of 'helper'.
+The excerpts from the interviews with parents indicate that the project is likely to remain meaningful to them as long as they continue to perceive their voice for change in the school as not simply being heard, but as yielding concrete results, albeit gradually.
+Parental involvement entails more than being simply an 'adjunct' [10], helping with outings or with the children's homework.
 Important though this latter task is, it would still confine parents to a subordinate role in the relationship with teachers and other school personnel.
 They would still be engaging in a relationship with the school on the latter's own terms.

-8. Conclusion : From 'Adjunct' to 'Subject'
+Conclusion: from 'Adjunct' to 'Subject'

 An alternative vision for parental involvement programmes is based on an emancipatory project that centres around the concept of the parent as 'subject' (Freire, 1970).
 In this concept, parents are conceived of as authentic beings capable of engaging in creative endeavours and critical thinking (Borg, 1993, p.
 5; Borg, 1998, p.
-16-17; Borg, 1999, pp. 34 - 35).
+16-17; A. Borg, 1999, pp. 34-35).
 They are conceived of as capable of exercising that right which has been affirmed in a whole tradition of literature in political science, namely 'the right to govern,' a right which, in Freire's Hegelian sense of 'subject', connotes social collectivity.

-According to this conception, all parents have the potential to be intellectuals (Gramsci, 1971, p.
-9) and to regard the world as a place where their contribution can make a difference.
-Thanks to the confidence inspired by this process, parents with different roots and social locations are encouraged to reclaim their subjectivity and to become transformative agents.
-Parents are here conceived of as active beings and, therefore, as people capable of exercising control over this aspect of their reality.
+All parents have the potential to regard the world as a place where their contribution can make a difference.
+Thanks to the confidence inspired by this process, parents with different roots and social locations are encouraged to reclaim their subjectivity and to become active beings, therefore people capable of exercising control over this aspect of their reality.
+Of course, one must recognise the objective limitations involved in this regard.
+Change occurs not suddenly, but gradually.
+The 'victories', albeit small, could be sufficient to inspire confidence.
+The school now has its own newsletter and family literacy programme, two developments that were the outcome of pressure by the parents themselves.

-We would like to think that sessions, such as those in connection with the Ix-Xlokk project, constitute an important forum for parents to articulate their needs and acquire the skills for real participation.
+We would like to think that sessions, such as those in connection with the Ix Xlokk project, constitute an important forum for parents to articulate their needs and acquire the skills for real participation.
 This notwithstanding, parents and cultural workers cannot stop short of reflection.
 The 'language of critique' has to be transformed into a 'project of possibility' that, as we see it, will reach an important emancipatory stage when schools are reclaimed as sites of struggle for personal and social empowerment.
 In our view, this important stage can be reached through a process whereby society disowns the concept of schools as spheres of teaching in a hierarchical framework, controlled by an impersonal and centralised bureaucracy, and ultimately reshapes them as important vehicles for community development (see Parson, 1990) embracing a wider spectrum of stakeholders.
 The traditional scenario of parents leaving their children at the school's door step and called in when needed will become obsolete in an equation that views teachers, parents and other stakeholders as community workers.
-We have to move away from the traditional image of schools as 'daytime enclaves that most students and teachers leave only for lunches or special outings", places which 'Community members rarely enter."
-(Curtis et al, 1992, p.
+We have to move away from the traditional image of schools as 'daytime enclaves that most students and teachers leave only for lunches or special outings', places that 'Community members rarely enter' (Curtis et al; 1992, p.
 113).